ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Beyond Accuracy: Structural Advantages of Ordinal Processing

-\paragraph{PCA dimension is irrelevant to ArrowFlow.} Baselines benefit substantially from higher PCA dimensions (MLP: 6.3\% $\to$ 4.6\% $\to$ 4.2\% across PCA 16/32/64 at $N$=10K), but ArrowFlow's best error barely changes (9.8\% $\to$ 9.3\% $\to$ 9.1\%).
-This is consistent with the argsort bottleneck: once features are converted to ranks, the ordinal information saturates quickly.
-Additional PCA dimensions provide diminishing marginal ordinal structure.
+\paragraph{PCA dimension has limited effect on ArrowFlow.} Baselines benefit substantially from higher PCA dimensions (MLP: 6.3\% $\to$ 4.6\% $\to$ 4.2\% across PCA 16/32/64 at $N$=10K), but ArrowFlow's best error changes only slightly (9.8\% $\to$ 9.3\% $\to$ 9.1\%).
+This is consistent with the argsort bottleneck: once features are converted to ranks, additional PCA dimensions bring diminishing marginal ordinal structure.

 \paragraph{Honest assessment.} ArrowFlow does not match gradient-trained classifiers on MNIST.
 The $\sim$5pp gap is real and persistent.
 However, 9.1\% error from a \emph{pure comparison-based} classifier---no multiply-accumulate operations, no floating-point parameters---is a meaningful existence proof.
-The strong scaling with width and depth suggests that ArrowFlow's capacity, not its learning principle, is the current bottleneck.
+The strong scaling with width and depth suggests that limited capacity is \emph{a} current bottleneck (the curve has not plateaued); we cannot conclude it is the \emph{only} one, as the learning rule may also limit attainable accuracy.
 This motivates the vectorization work discussed in Section~\ref{sec:future}: faster forward passes would enable exploring architectures beyond the current computational limits.